DockittDockitt

 Does OCR work on PDFs with multiple columns or complex layouts?

-Tesseract handles multi-column layouts reasonably well for simple two-column documents, but complex magazine-style layouts, tables, or mixed text-and-image pages may produce text that is out of order in the text layer.
-The visual appearance remains correct — only the order of text in the hidden layer may be inconsistent for complex layouts.
+Tesseract handles multi-column layouts reasonably well for simple two-column documents.
+Complex magazine-style layouts, tables, or mixed text-and-image pages may produce text that is out of order in the text layer.
+The visual appearance remains correct, only the order of text in the hidden layer may be inconsistent for complex layouts.

 Is the OCR text layer used for anything besides searching?